molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 For more than 20 years, I've sprinkled JavaScript on HTML, I've built with Progressive Enhancement in mind, I've helped people fixing their JavaScript, with and without frameworks.

-One thing I have learned and do not get tired to teach is that “vanilla” JavaScript is a clusterfuck as well.
+One thing I have learned and do not get tired mentioning is that "vanilla" JavaScript is a clusterfuck as well.
 I don't recommend writing client-side JavaScript without a proper concept, without proven patterns and tools.
 Without guidance and guardrails, you'll end up with a buggy, slow, incoherent, insecure and unmaintainable site.

 The beauty and joy of client-side JavaScript is that there is no inherent purpose or limit.
 That means that Thou Shalt set up rules and restrain yourself to make your JavaScript benefit the user.

-Progressive Enhancement provides guardrails, but so does a framework.
+Progressive Enhancement provides guardrails, but so do frameworks.
 To illustrate that, let me tell you from the Golden Age of jQuery and Ajax, before component libraries like React took over.
-What did “sprinkle JavaScript on top of HTML” mean back then?
+What did "sprinkle JavaScript on top of HTML" mean back then?

 Two-thirds of your front-end logic was server-delivered, declarative HTML and CSS.
 The other two-thirds was imperative, low-level jQuery DOM manipulation, event handling, setting classes and inline styles.